-An independent review of the Youthreach programme published in June 2019 indicates that it continues to have significant benefits for young people who leave school early.
+An independent review of the Youthreach programme published recently indicates that it continues to have significant benefits for young people who leave school early.

 Youthreach helps early school-leavers to employment through training, education and work experience.
 While there has been a steady decline in the number of early school-leavers over the past decade, those young people who do leave school early require more specialist support than in the past and are in greater danger of marginalisation, without the programme’s intervention.

 The Economic and Social Research Institute (ESRI) conducted an independent evaluation of the Youthreach programme in late 2018 which has since been published by SOLAS, the Further Education and Training Authority, along with its report and recommendations in response to the evaluation.